Junnanella/Packed/getting-started.md

     ii) create 4 conditions named as follows: 'hot', 'moderate', 'cold', 'any' iii) create 3 categories named as follows: 'clothing', 'electronics', 'essentials', 'misc' iv) create 2 items with the following properties:
-        1) name: 'passport', condition: 'any', suggested: True, category: 'essentials', user: 1
+        1) name: 'passport', condition: 'any', suggested: True, category: 'essentials'
-        2) name: 'coat', condition: 'cold', suggested: True, category: 'clothing', user: 1
+        2) name: 'coat', condition: 'cold', suggested: True, category: 'clothing'

 LAST STEP, don't worry.
 5) Populate 'locations' database (these steps must be done from the 'postgres' container in Docker Desktop)
     i) refer to api/locations/countries.txt to complete this step.
 Start at 'REPOPULATING THE DATABASE'

 At this point, you can use the website at localhost:3000.
 Fill out the form you are greeted with and create a packing list.
 When you submit the packing list, check the console to see the data that was created in the database.
 You can also see it at localhost:8005/admin